 You may have noticed I have been using a lot of tortilla chips on my instagram story lately.
 More on that soon, but I have been really inspired to try new ideas with chips.
 I thought it would be fun to use a different liquid for chilaquiles.
-I eventually settled on red curry as the replacement because it looks like the original but tastes much different.
+I eventually settled on red curry as the chilaquiles sauce replacement because it looks like the original but tastes much different.
 I topped it with cilantro, scallions, and eggs which would be normal for chilaquiles, but instead of sour cream I made a coconut crema, and added some bamboo shoots.

 Start with the curry paste and some of the frying oil from the chips.
 Then add coconut milk.
+The ratio of fat in this sauce also helps keep the chips crispy.

-Toss the chips in the curry mixture.
+Toss the chips in the red curry mixture and cook a few minutes while tossing.

 Then top with bamboo shoots, cilantro, scallions, lime, and coconut crema.
+So good!

 An of course the fried eggs.
 Yum!
+A perfect breakfast.

 Red Curry Chilaquiles